-For your head injury claim to be successful you will need expert advice from specialist head injury solicitors.
+For your head injury claim to be successful you will need expert advice from Blackwater Law.

 Blackwater Law is recognised as a leading firm of personal injury solicitors.
-The team at Blackwater Law are experts in their field and are experienced in dealing with a range of serious head injury compensation claims.
-We are well placed to advise you on claiming head injury compensation, ranging from those causing minor pain and suffering from which a full recovery will be made; through to those that are more severe and involve some degree of brain injury, with potentially life changing implications.
+The team at Blackwater Law are experts in their field and are experienced in dealing with a range of severe head injury compensation claims.
+We are well placed to advise you on claiming compensation, ranging from those causing minor pain and suffering from which a full recovery will be made; to those that are more severe and could cause traumatic brain injury (TBI).

 You can contact Blackwater Law for free initial advice and we will quickly be able to tell you whether you may be entitled to head injury compensation and how best to proceed if so.

 Recognised as a leading firm of personal injury lawyers by the Legal 500, an independent ranking directory of the UK’s top law firms, Blackwater Law will guide you through each stage of the legal process and will keep you informed about the progress of your head injury compensation claim throughout.
 In acting for you in making your claim, we will aim to build the strongest possible case on your behalf to secure the maximum amount of head injury compensation you are entitled to.